Yackandandah: Culture

+Sports and recreation

 Golfers play at the course of the Yackandandah Golf Club on Racecourse Road.

 The Yackandandah Cricket Club play in both junior and senior grades in the Cricket Albury Wodonga competition.

 Yackandandah Football / Netball Club

-The town has had an active Australian rules football team since its first club meeting in 1881 and have competed in the Tallangatta & District Football League, since 1945, winning senior football premierships in 1964 and 2000.
+The town has had an active Australian rules football team since its first club meeting in 1881.

+The club has competed in the Tallangatta & District Football League, since 1957, winning senior football premierships in 1964 and 2000.